metio/terraform-provider-k8s/docs/data-sources/external_secrets_io_cluster_secret_store_v1beta1_manifest.md

 Optional:

 - `key` (String) The key of the entry in the Secret resource's 'data' field to be used.
-Some instances of this field may be defaulted, in others it may be required.
+Some instances of this field may bedefaulted, in others it may be required.
 - `name` (String) The name of the Secret resource being referred to.
 - `namespace` (String) Namespace of the resource being referred to.
-Ignored if referent is not cluster-scoped. cluster-scoped defaults to the namespace of the referent.
+Ignored if referent is not cluster-scoped. cluster-scoped defaultsto the namespace of the referent.

+<a id="nestedatt--spec--provider--aws--secrets_manager"></a>
+### Nested Schema for `spec.provider.aws.transitive_tag_keys`

+Optional:

+- `force_delete_without_recovery` (Boolean) Specifies whether to delete the secret without any recovery window.
+Youcan't use both this parameter and RecoveryWindowInDays in the same call.If you don't use either, then by default Secrets Manager uses a 30 dayrecovery window.see: https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_DeleteSecret.html#SecretsManager-DeleteSecret-request-ForceDeleteWithoutRecovery
+- `recovery_window_in_days` (Number) The number of days from 7 to 30 that Secrets Manager waits beforepermanently deleting the secret.
+You can't use both this parameter andForceDeleteWithoutRecovery in the same call.
+If you don't use either,then by default Secrets Manager uses a 30 day recovery window.see: https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_DeleteSecret.html#SecretsManager-DeleteSecret-request-RecoveryWindowInDays

 <a id="nestedatt--spec--provider--aws--session_tags"></a>